vcristian1/reactportfolio/README.md

 # React Portfolio

 ## Overview
-Create a portfolio using my new React skills, which will help set me apart from other developers whose portfolios don’t use the latest technologies.
+Created a portfolio using my new React skills, which will help set me apart from other developers whose portfolios don’t use the latest technologies.

 ## User Story